-This device is used for determining grip strength values for a whole range of ages and monitoring improvements with strength training and during rehabilitation.
+This device is used for determining grip strength values for a range of ages and monitoring improvements with strength training and during rehabilitation.

 Why use grip dynamometers?